-The four houses take their names and inspiration from works of English mythological literature: Caspian (Chronicles of Narnia), Eorl (The Lord of the Rings), Heorot (Beowulf), and Orfeo (Sir Orfeo).
+The six houses take their names and inspiration from works of English mythological literature: Caspian (Chronicles of Narnia), Eorl (The Lord of the Rings), Heorot (Beowulf), Loxley (Robin Hood), Orfeo (Sir Orfeo), and Pendragon (King Arthur).

 Members: Dawn Treaders